vaibhav-gopal/SatelliteEarthVisualization/README.md

 python as a backend to calculate from geodetic coordinates in a TLE format to geocentric coordinates in a JSON format (All information found on
 CelesTrak).

-First run the python API endpoint (make sure you have the proper packages installed):
+First run the python API endpoint (make sure you have the proper PIP and NPM packages installed):

 ```
 python Python\ /API\ Endpoint/start.py
 ```

-Wait, then run the development server:
+Wait, then run the development server (in a different shell instance):

 ```bash
 npm run dev